 People knew the face of a Weasley anywhere.

-“Quiddich shop, chicken?”
+“Quidditch shop, chicken?”
 Dad asked, looking up at me hopefully.
 I couldn’t help but smile.
-Whenever I came to Diagon with any member of my family (James excepted), I would undoubtedly be dragged along to look at the latest brooms and dragon leather keeper gloves.
+Whenever I came to Diagon with any member of my family, I would undoubtedly be dragged along to look at the latest brooms and dragon leather keeper gloves.

 We were stopped outside the gold and purple fronted shop, and Dad was jiggling his foot against the wheelchair in excitement.

 “Everything is a choice in life, Rosie,” he replied quietly, wheeling ahead of me through the door.
 I followed more slowly, frowning.
 Why did I have the feeling that we weren’t talking about a visit to see quiddich gear?

 “Mr Weasley!
 Oh, and little Miss Weasley, too!
 Or should I say, young lady?
 You get more beautiful each time,” Tortean Fleet said, tottering over on spindly legs.
 The old man had opened and ran the shop for almost six decades, and wasn’t going to let a little thing like old age get in his way.